mr3y-the-programmer/mr3y-the-programmer.github.io/content/projects/index.md

 <summary><b>As part of my work there, I worked on: (Click to expand)</b></summary>

 * Developed & maintained the Point of care medical device app new features using Android modern tech stack (Jetpack Compose UI, Room, WorkManager, Navigation).
-* Implemented a table UI view using Jetpack compose UI that allowed patients to see their (glucometer, blood pressure, weight…etc.) measurements throughout a specific period.
+* Implemented a table UI view using Jetpack compose UI that allowed patients to see their (glucometer, blood pressure, weight) measurements throughout a specific period.
 * Collaborated with the backend team to migrate patients & doctors data schema without causing any data loss or corruption.
 * Worked on implementing CI pipeline using Gitlab CI to build & test our codebase continuously.
 * Cut down codebase’s gradle build time by 20% by utilizing Gradle build Scans + gradle profiler to pinpoint bottlenecks and get actionable insights to act accordingly.